arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

   be done from v3.4.0 by using the _threads_ option of _arangorestore_.
   Before v3.4.0 it is possible to achieve parallelization in other ways.

-Please refer to the [Parallel Restore Procedure](ParallelRestore.md) page for further operative details on how to take into account, when restoring using _arangorestore_, the two factors described above.
+Please refer to the [Fast Cluster Restore](FastClusterRestore.md) page for further operative details on how to take into account, when restoring using _arangorestore_, the two factors described above.